If you can see this check that

 Filename UNTESTED

-First, you need to extract the file from the disk image.
-To do this, simply select the file in Autopsy and click "Export" from the list below the directory listing.
+To extract and view externally, you select the file in Autopsy and click "Export" from the list below the directory listing.
+Try saving it to /home/caine.

 The database contains 11 tables.
 Which table is used to store the main browsing history?